Donald Trump Announces Deal with Turkey to Withdraw Troops from Syria

 “Turkey will now be responsible for all ISIS fighters in the area captured over the past two years in the wake of the defeat of the territorial “Caliphate” by the United States,” the White House said in a statement.

+Trump has tried to withdraw troops from Syria since destroying the Islamic State but has faced stiff resistance.

+Jim Mattis, Trump’s first Defense Secretary, resigned in December in protest of the president’s decision to withdraw troops from Syria.

-Trump’s decision will likely earn criticism from Americans who believe the Kurds deserve protection from Turkey, as a result of their efforts to fight the Islamic State.
+Trump’s decision earned criticism from some members in the foreign policy establishment, as they believe the Kurds deserve protection from Turkey, as a result of their efforts to fight the Islamic State.

+Former Ambassador to the United Nations Nikki Haley criticized Trump on Twitter on Monday after his announcement.

+We must always have the backs of our allies, if we expect them to have our back.
+The Kurds were instrumental in our successful fight against ISIS in Syria.
+Leaving them to die is a big mistake. #TurkeyIsNotOurFriend

-But Trump reemphasized his “American first” foreign policy priorities.
+But Trump reemphasized his “American first” foreign policy priorities on Twitter.

 “WE WILL FIGHT WHERE IT IS TO OUR BENEFIT, AND ONLY FIGHT TO WIN,” he wrote.